MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_multiplane_overlay_vsync_info2.md

 # DXGK_MULTIPLANE_OVERLAY_VSYNC_INFO2 structure

 ## -description

-Used by new drivers to report per-plane flip completion after a VSYNC.
+The **DXGK_MULTIPLANE_OVERLAY_VSYNC_INFO2** structure is used by display miniport drivers to report per-plane flip completion after a VSYNC.

 ## -struct-fields